purplnay/mapped-routes/README.md

 }
 ```

-You can also defined middlewares for specific methods only:
+You can also define middlewares for specific methods only:

 - Middlewares for a `GET` method: